 - No proration: HRA allocations won't be reduced for midyear hires or employees who have a change in coverage tier midyear.
-No proration is recommended for HRA products that use Pay to Provider.
-See Pay to Provider. - Monthly proration: HRA allocations will be reduced based on the number of months within the HRA coverage period that the employee was not an active participant.
-Each month would represent 1/12th of the full HRA allocation.
-If monthly proration is selected, we recommend also selecting scheduled monthly funding.

-• Quarterly proration: HRA allocations will be reduced based on the number of quarters within the HRA coverage period that the employee was not an active participant.
-Each quarter would represent 1/4th of the full HRA allocation.
+This is recommended for HRA products that use Pay to Provider.
+To learn about Pay to Provider, see page 8. - Monthly proration: HRA allocations will be reduced based on the number of months within the HRA coverage period that the employee was not an active participant.
+Each month would represent one-twelfth of the full HRA allocation.
+If monthly proration is selected, we recommend also selecting scheduled monthly funding. - Quarterly proration: HRA allocations will be reduced based on the number of quarters within the HRA coverage period that the employee was not an active participant.
+Each quarter would represent one-fourth of the full HRA allocation.
 If quarterly proration is selected, we recommend also selecting scheduled quarterly funding.